christianheinrichs/easyfglrxinstall/README.md

 If you want to post feedback, improvements or suggestions, feel free to do so at [Ubuntu Forums](https://ubuntuforums.org/showthread.php?t=2174060).

-Instructions (For this tutorial we assume you are using ):
+Instructions (Assuming you are using ~/Downloads/fglrx/):

 1. Download the appropriate .zip file for your system at [AMD's driver download page](https://support.amd.com/en-us/download).
 2. Create a new folder like so: `mkdir ~/Downloads/fglrx/`